AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: Introduction

-Therefore, this work aims to address the problem of \textit{efficient long document summarization} using constrained resources, especially, we focus on \textit{constrained GPU memory}.\footnote{We leave the efficiency study of summarization systems with regard to energy and model scales to future work.} We propose \textbf{\model}\footnote{Our code will be made available at \url{https://shuyangcao.github.io/projects/awesome/}}, which is built on the memory-efficient divide-and-conquer approach, and \underline{A}ugmented \underline{W}ith \underline{E}stimated \underline{S}alient c\underline{O}ntent and \underline{ME}mory mechanism.
+Therefore, this work aims to address the problem of long document summarization using constrained resources, specifically focusing on \textit{constrained GPU memory}.
+We propose \textbf{\model}\footnote{Our code will be made available at \url{https://shuyangcao.github.io/projects/awesome/}}, which is built on the memory-efficient divide-and-conquer approach, and \underline{A}ugmented \underline{W}ith \underline{E}stimated \underline{S}alient c\underline{O}ntent and \underline{ME}mory mechanism.
 In essence, \model maintains global context of both the source document and the summary generated so far with a limited memory usage, to enhance summary informativeness, faithfulness, and coherence.

 First, \textbf{external memory mechanism} is used on the encoder side of \model to store information as it reads in document segments in sequence.
 This maintains relevant context for improved document understanding and salient content detection, thus promoting summary informativeness and faithfulness.
 Another memory is applied on the decoder side to improve generation coherence by tracking the partial summaries generated for prior document segments.
-Importantly, to ensure the GPU memory efficiency of \model, we limit the number of vectors stored in the external memories and \textit{curb gradients from propagating to other document and summary segments}.
+Importantly, to ensure the GPU memory efficiency of \model, we \textit{curb gradients from propagating to other document and summary segments} and only allow a limited number of layers to maintain the external memory.

 Second, \model incorporates \textbf{global salient content} selected by an efficiently trained extractor through (1) direct text concatenation, or (2) inserting their key-value matrices into attention calculation.
 This lets the summarizer be aware of important topics at a global level, to enhance salience estimation and summary informativeness.